aspose-html/Aspose.HTML-API-References/english/net/aspose.html.dom.css/icss2properties/overflow/_index.md

 ---
 title: ICSS2Properties.Overflow
 second_title: Aspose.HTML for .NET API Reference
-description: ICSS2Properties property.
+description: ICSS2Properties Overflow property.
 This property specifies whether the content of a block-level element is clipped when it overflows the elements box which is acting as a containing block for the content.
 Values have the following meanings
 type: docs
 weight: 790
 url: /net/aspose.html.dom.css/icss2properties/overflow/